Meaglin/Buck---It/README.md

-Bukket
+Buck-it
 ======

-A Minecraft Server API.
+A Minecraft Server API, based on bukkit

 That's all!